GoogleChrome/web.dev/src/site/content/en/media/media-experience/index.md

 Frankly, building a competitor to hosted media services would require a team of expert engineers and thousands of human-hours of work.
 Unless your goal is to enter that market as a competitor, you're better off using one of the other methods.
-It's good to understand the technology and while you may not rollout your own application or video player, there is utility in exploring and experimenting on the cutting edge of browser support, or at the very least using one of the existing video libraries.
+It's good to understand the technology and while you may not roll out your own application or video player, there is utility in exploring and experimenting on the cutting edge of browser support, or at the very least using one of the existing video libraries.